 What’s the Risk?

-As a result, organizations pursuing a Differentiation strategy must keep a constant eye on what’s next and stay agile with their product development process.
-Otherwise, your stand-out offering can quickly become another commodity in the market.
+As a result, organizations pursuing a differentiation business-level strategy must keep a constant eye on what’s next and stay agile with their product development process.
+Otherwise, your standout offering can quickly become just another commodity in the market.

-If your business leverages the Focus strategy, it will target a particular niche market and, by understanding the dynamics of that market and the unique needs of the customers within it, cut costs or differentiate your offerings to capture more market share.
+Focused business-level strategies target a particular niche market.
+Then by understanding the dynamics of that market and the unique needs of the customers within it, you can either cut costs or differentiate your offerings to capture more market share.